Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 • Severe anemia requiring treatment

-• Any condition where you're unable to work due to medical necessity
+• Any condition where you're medically unable to work

-The key is documentation: you'll need medical certification from your healthcare provider stating you're unable to work due to your condition and estimating how long your recovery will take.
+The key is documentation: you'll need medical certification from your healthcare provider stating you're unable to work and estimating how long your recovery will take.

-How Short-Term Disability Coordinates with Other Leave Benefits
+How Short-Term Disability Coordinates with FMLA and Paid Family Leave

-• FMLA provides up to 12 weeks of job-protected, unpaid leave (if you work for a covered employer with 50+ employees and you've worked 1,250 hours in the past year)
+• FMLA provides up to 12 weeks of job-protected, unpaid leave (if you work for a covered employer with 50+ employees and have worked 1,250 hours in the past year)

 • Short-term disability runs concurrently with FMLA and provides wage replacement during your physical recovery